unstoppablecarl/downsync/src/markdown/downsync-rules.md

 ### Overwatch Action

 Although not included on the Unit cards, all units can perform the Overwatch Action for the cost of 1 Action Point.
-When the Overwatch action is performed the Unit gains 1 Overwatch Token.
-Overwatch Tokens allow Units to perform Reactions with a higher chance to act first.
+When a Unit performs an Overwatch action it gains 1 Overwatch Token.
+Overwatch Tokens allow Units to perform Reactions even after they have activated with a higher chance to act first.
 See: [Reaction Engagements](#reaction-engagements)

 ### Scan Action